krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 #### A note on path dependence

+By representing a presence at the granularity of an element in a boundary, we explicitly recognize the path dependent nature of the domain signals.

+In the presence calculus, signals represent some behavior of domain elements in boundaries.
+The calculus itself is agnostic to what counts as an "element" or a "boundary"— this is a domain modeling decision.

-By representing a presence at the granularity of a element in a boundary, we explicitly recognize the path dependent nature of the domain signals.
-Even if they represent the same underlying quantity we recognize that the behavior of the system emerges from individual signals at the element-boundary granularity that have very different presence density functions, and that we are interested in studying _how_ the system level behavior emerges from the _interactions_ between these signals over time.
+Even if they represent the same underlying quantity, we recognize that system behavior emerges from the interactions between _individual_ signals at the element-boundary granularity—each potentially with distinct presence density functions.
+We are interested in studying _how_ system-level behavior arises from the _interactions_ between these signals over time.

+Modeling boundaries are crucial because, for a given domain element, the boundary typically determines both which signals are relevant and how we wish to analyze system behavior using them.

+For example, a software feature (an element) may be modeled using one set of signals during development (one boundary), another during production (a second boundary), and yet another when customers begin using it (a third boundary).

+All three signals are part of the feature’s history.
+Each feature follows a unique path through these boundaries, producing its own independent set of signals with a distinct history and evolution.
+These signals interact in complex ways—over time, within boundaries, and with each other.
+The boundary is what brings coherence to the analysis—it defines which signals and interactions we choose to focus on, and why.

+In summary, the boundary allows us to bring a coherent set of elements and related signals together for analysis.
+That analysis focuses on how these signals interact in _time_.

+Constructing an appropriate set of element-boundary signals is *the* key modeling decision.
+But once these are defined, much of the machinery of the presence calculus can be applied without regard to the semantics of the specific element-boundaries involved.

+Semantics are, of course, crucial in _interpreting_ the inferences one draws
+using the machinery of the calculus.

+When we refer to a "system" in the presence calculus we are explicitly defining it as an _evolving_ set of presence assertions—i.e., the "system" is what we can assert about a domain using presence assertions at a given time.

-To summarize, this is what we refer to as a "system of presences" - a time indexed collection of presence assertions derived from a an underlying set of path dependent element-boundary signals.
+In summary, this is what we refer to as a "system of presences" - a time-indexed collection of presence assertions derived from an underlying set of path dependent element-boundary signals.

+What we choose to model fundamentally shapes the system we are able to reason about—and the presence calculus provides a powerful foundation for doing so.

 ## 4. Co-Presence and The Presence Invariant